Wood Boiler Heating with an Indoor Wood Boiler

-Firewood heating with an indoor wood boiler can be a practical, enjoyable way to heat your home.
-Heating a home with the Fröling S3 Turbo and Effecta Smart indoor wood boiler is the most efficient way to capture heat energy from firewood.
-With features like the easy-start door on the Fröling S3 Turbo and heat exchange cleaning with every door opening on the Effecta Smart wood boiler.
-Both indoor wood boilers have Lambda controlled combustion, which ensures a clean efficient burn.
-All boilers meet EPA certification and are safety tested and listed.
-If you are replacing an outdoor wood boiler, some states like New York and Massachusetts pay cash bounties when outdoor cordwood boilers are replaced with indoor wood gasification boilers.
+Wood boiler heating with an indoor wood boiler can be a practical, enjoyable way to heat your home.
+Heating a home with the Fröling S3 Turbo indoor wood boiler is the most efficient way to capture heat energy from firewood.
+With features like the easy-start door and external heat exchange cleaning.
+The Fröling S3 Turbo has Lambda controlled combustion, which ensures a clean efficient burn.
+All boilers are safety tested and listed.
+If you are replacing an outdoor wood boiler, some states like New York pay cash bounties when outdoor cordwood boilers are replaced with indoor wood gasification boilers.
 For more information about these programs, click here.

 Fuel for the Indoor Wood Boiler